pcuzner/cmon/README.md

 ## Troubleshooting
 1. *"My graphs show a saw-tooth pattern with workload appearing to stop every few seconds...what's that about?"*
   Check your refresh-interval is correct - this pattern of regular lapses in data is normally when you're refresh-interval is smaller than the interval used in mgr/prometheus and the prometheus scrape job.
+2. *"My IO load panel just says prometheus returned no data, what do I do?"*
+   This indicates that the mgr/prometheus endpoint is not being scraped, so there is no ceph_* related metrics for the query to return.
+Check that port 9283 on the mgr is listening, and that the prometheus configuration has a job to scrape from ceph configured correctly (IP/hostname and port are correct?)

 ## Known Issues